Review of Extreme Multilabel Classification: Problem Formulation and Important Definitions

 \section{Problem Formulation and Important Definitions}

-Though different papers in XML use different notation, recent papers consistently use the following notation which will be followed in this review paper too.
-The features are represented by the matrix $X \in \mathbb{R}^{n\times d},$ where $n$ is the number of samples or instances, and $d$ represents the the dimension of the features.
+\paragraph{} Though different papers in XMLC use different notation, recent papers consistently use the following notation which will be followed in this review paper too.
+The features are represented by the matrix $X \in \mathbb{R}^{n\times d},$ where $n$ is the number of samples or instances, and $d$ represents the dimension of the features.
 The label matrix is represented by $Y \in \{0,1\}^{n \times L},$ where $L$ represents the total number of labels.
 Here $y_{il} = 1$ represents that the $i-$th sample contains $l-$th label as ground truth.
-Individual features and labels for a sample is represnted by $x_i$ and $y_i,$ where $i$ represents the sample in consideration.
+Individual features and labels for a sample are represented by $x_i$ and $y_i,$ respectively, where $i$ represents the sample in consideration.
 The complete dataset is hence represented by $D = \{x_i,y_i\}_{i=1}^n$.

 Some other notation that appear several times are: \begin{compactenum} \item $k$ which generally defines the dimension of the embedded space or the number of children in a tree. \item $h$ which generally depicts a linear learner. \item $P$ which represents the compression matrix for mapping features from the original or the embedded space. \end{compactenum}